top of page

 THE LUNAR DEITY ALLAH

 It is now believed, due to the standard coverup of Muslims, that the theory that Allah originated as a “moon god” began in 1901 with the archaeologist Hugo Winckler.
-He associated Allah with a pre-Islamic Arabian Deity, either “Lah” or “Hubal,” whom he identified as lunar in nature.
-By contrast, “Hubal” was a Deity worshipped at the Kaaba well before Islam.
+He associated Allah with a pre-Islamic Arabian deity, either “Lah” or “Hubal,” whom he identified as lunar in nature.
+By contrast, “Hubal” was a deity worshipped at the Ka’bah well before Islam.
 This means that Allah was indeed originally worshipped as a “moon god.”
-The overwhelming fact that the cresent moon is on top of Mosques today is a clear indication of the originality of this hipophsis.
+The overwhelming fact that the crescent moon is on top of Mosques today is a clear indication of the originality of this hypophysis.

 Robert Morey’s book, “The Moon-god Allah in the Archeology of the Middle East,” claims that “Al-‘Uzzá” is identical in origin to “Hubal,” whom he asserts to be a “lunar deity.”

-Eigth-Century Christians believed that Muslims were pagans who worshiped a “moon god” or “moon goddess.”
-They also viewed the made up false prophet Muhammad as a “deciver.”
+Eighth-Century Christians believed that Muslims were pagans who worshiped a “moon god” or “moon goddess.”
+They also viewed the made-up false prophet Muhammad as a “deceiver.”
 Also, as Islam being a pagan religion, borrowing aspects of Judeo-Christian monotheism by elevating the “moon god” “Hubal” to the rank of “Supreme God,” or “Allah.”

 In the 8th-Century, Arab historian Hisham Ibn Al-Kalbi’s, in his work, “Book of Idols,” the idol “Hubal” is described as a human figure with a gold hand (replacing the original hand that had broken off the statue).
 He had seven arrows that were used for divination.